 Make sure you choose the right test that is comprehensive in its approach in regards to what you wish to achieve.
 As mentioned, not all tests are designed the same, nor do they all test for the same traits and breeds.

 Some DNA health screening tests only test a limited number of genetic markers.
 For example, if you want your test to detect specific sensitivities and health conditions, then ensure that the test you are purchasing tests for hundreds of them and not just a few.
 You need a test that will target a wide range of markers to not limit the resultset.

 Some tests do not screen for genetic mutations that make your dog prone to genetic heredities.
 Likewise, some of the breed profiling tests specialize in testing mixed breed samples, as opposed to tests that test for one type or two.
 Therefore, these are really helpful for dog owners who own a mutt.

 When dealing with dog DNA tests, it is important you are aware of how the prices are structured.
-This factor is a bit more difficult to evaluate as their usual structure on accurate pricing tend to be a bit confusing and erratic.
+This factor is a bit more difficult to evaluate as their usual structure on accurate pricing tends to be a bit confusing and erratic.
 Nonetheless, make sure you know all the prices that you are dealing with.
 The pricing is not always concrete and fixed so consider the price for:

 - the kit itself,

 - the shipping the swab or blood to the lab,

 - the processing and shipping of the results, and

 - any premium for a more comprehensive reporting.